Skip to content

 agents/reviewer/index.ts

-import { GatePhaseAgent } from '@cliqhub/cliq-sdk';
+import { CliqAgent, GateContext, build_phase_context, finalize_gate_phase } from '@cliqhub/cliq-sdk';

-new GatePhaseAgent({
+new CliqAgent({

 name: 'strict-reviewer',

-execute: async (ctx) => {
+'phase:gate': async (msg) => {

-const all_pass = ctx.command_results.every(r => r.pass);
+const all_pass = ctx.check_results.every(r => r.pass);

 if (!all_pass) {

-const failed = ctx.command_results
+const failed = ctx.check_results

 .filter(r => !r.pass)